 Holi Colors by Rina Singh

 This concept book shares the traditions of Holi through simple rhymes and colourful photographs.
-This book is very simple and is really intended for younger grades but could be a good model for kids to use to make their own version.
+This book is very simple but could be a good model for kids to use to make their own version.

 Holi, Festival of Colors (Shalu) by Nick Sharma

 Follow the story of Shalu and Preeya, who discover that even when you are different you can still be friends as they take part in Holi festivities.
-This story can be used in a health lesson as well, exploring friendship and differences.
+This story explores friendship and differences.

 Non-Fiction Reads for Holi